 The Maracaibo Cumberland hotel offers good facilities, excellent service, and a place to rest from the heat in Marabino.
 Very good room-service, good food and the breakfast was very tasty, a great way to start the day with a delicious meal in a cozy atmosphere.

-Churum Merú opened in June of 2011 in one of the most central areas of the city.
-From here, there´s easy access to the commercial and tourist areas of Puerto Ordaz.
-There are 17 rooms with air conditioning, a closet, private bathroom with hot water, wifi and an LCD TV 23" with cable.
+The Posada Churum Meru opened in June of 2011 in one of the most central areas of the city.
+The inn enjoys easy access to sightseeing and the shopping areas of Puerto Ordaz.
+The inn has 17 rooms, all with air conditioning, closet, private bathroom with hot water, internet (wi-fi) and 23" LCD TV with cable.

 The camp is at the foot of the Venezuelan Andes and Siniguis by the river, in a very quiet tranquility.
 You can see the highest mountains of Venezuela, Humboldt and Bolivar peaks of 4900 and 5000 meters respectively.
 It is a colonial house with 10 rooms with private bathroom.
 Total capacity: 50 beds.